 It is not required to take the courses in any particular order; however, participants are encouraged to take the courses in order because they may find the courses more challenging if they take advanced level courses before having a solid foundation of basic courses first.
 It also tends to slow the course down if participants are not familiar with material covered in less advanced courses.
 The curriculum is provided in Appendix G of the Education Committee policies (posted on this website) and lists the courses in the order suggested by the Education Committee.

-For Code courses, participants should bring a copy of the Provincially adopted National Building Code of Canada, a calculator (non-programmable), pen, pencil and eraser.
-You are not permitted to bring in notes, course manual, programmable calculators, and personal communication devices (blackberry, cell phone, I Phone, I Pad etc.).
+For Code courses, participants should bring a copy of the provincially adopted National Building Code of Canada, a calculator (non-programmable), pen, pencil and eraser.
+You are not permitted to bring in notes, course manual, programmable calculators, and personal communication devices (cell phones, IPads etc.).

 With the volume of material covered in a week, it is challenging for participants to digest the information in 4-5 days and be adequately prepared to write the exam and be successful.
 For this reason, we are encouraging participants to return to their workplaces to put into practice what they’ve learning in the course, take time to let the information digest, and to review and ask questions on concepts they find challenging.
 It is found that this approach helps participants to retain the information on a more long-term basis, and avoids the pitfalls of cramming for an exam, only to begin to forget the information once the exam is over.
 It also helps participants to successfully pass the course.